 To start the assistant, click the link for your language:

 This quick-start approach with the installation assistant automatically enables distributed tracing for each service you run it on, but if you already have a APM agent that you want to participate in distributed tracing, you'll need to manually enable distributed tracing.
 See Options for older APM agents.

 After you instrument each of your services with APM agents, generate some traffic in your application so we can capture some traces.
 Here are two ways to view your traces in the UI:

 For more help finding your traces in the UI:

-Standard distributed tracing for APM agents (above) use adaptive sampling to capture up to 10 traces per minute, but if you want us to analyze all your data and find the most relevant traces, you can set up Infinite Tracing.
+Standard distributed tracing for APM agents (above) uses adaptive sampling to capture up to 10 traces per minute, but if you want us to analyze all your data and find the most relevant traces, you can set up Infinite Tracing.
 This alternative to standard distributed tracing is available for all APM language agents except C SDK.

 To learn more about this feature, see Infinite Tracing.

 Before beginning, first ensure you meet the requirements.

-The Infinite Tracing setup builds on the instrumentation step from the Quick start for standard distributed tracing.
+The Infinite Tracing setup builds on the instrumentation steps above for standard distributed tracing.
 Make sure you've completed these before you got to the next step about the trace observer.